 Legend: Creates a markup legend, summarizing the markups on the document.

 Reply: Reveals the Markups list (if hidden) and allows you to post a response to the annotation.
-Replies appear on a new row under the markup's entry on the Markups list in the Comments column.
+Replies appear on a new row beneath the markup's entry on the Markups list in the Comments column.
 See the Markups list section for more information.

 Set Status: Sets the status of the markup.
 The Status is visible in the Markups list.